zhangr2021/LitMT_eval/README.md

  #### News:
  - 29/Oct/2024: We release student annotation and metric evaluation datasets.
- - code & other dataset is coming soon
+ - other sources coming soon

 ## LitEval-Corpus: